ssilverman/QNEthernet/README.md

 2. Same as the above, but without one of the two connection-status calls (`connected()` or `operator bool()`).
 The data will just run out after connection-closed and after the buffers are empty.

+### Connections and link detection

+A link must be present before a connection can be made.
+Either call `Ethernet.waitForLink(timeout)` or check the link state before attempting to connect.
+Which approach you use will depend on how your code is structured or intended to be used.

 ## How to use multicast